egorsmkv/taskiq-pgsql-rabbitmq/README.md

 ```
 uv pip install ruff

-ruff check
+ruff check --select I --fix
 ruff format
 ```

-Look into the tables:
+If you want to see the results:

 ```
 docker exec -it pgsql_dev psql -U my_user -d my_db